missing cover art

 There are no reviews for the Amiga release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

 Jul 10, 2007

-Bison's body dissapears after the Akuma/Bison cutscene (originally he remained on screen while you fought).
+- Bison's body disappears after the Akuma/Bison cutscene (originally he remained on screen while you fought).

-and the screen was resized (the arcade screen is 384 Wide x 240 High while the pc screen is 320 Wide x 200 High).
+- The screen was resized (the arcade screen is 384 Wide x 240 High while the PC screen is 320 Wide x 200 High).
 This does not mean that the graphics were scaled down, they were in fact kept intact, so you end up with a smaller play area, and bigger looking sprites.

 Related Web Sites